Characterization of Talagrand's transport-entropy inequalities in metric spaces: Introduction

 where

-is the relative entropy of $\nu$ with respect to $\mu$ and $ \mathcal{P}(X)$ is the set of all probability measures on $X$. \end{defi}
+is the relative entropy of $\nu$ with respect to $\mu$, and $ \mathcal{P}(X)$ is the set of all probability measures on $X$. \end{defi}

-\begin{rem} It can be shown that if $\alpha:\R\to\R^+$ is an even convex function such that $\limsup_{x\to 0}\frac{\alpha(x)}{x^2}=+\infty$ then the only probability measures that satisfy the transport inequality ${\bf T_\alpha}$ are Dirac masses (see e.g \cite[Proposition 2]{GL07}).
-This is the reason why, in our definition of Young functions, we impose that $\alpha'(0)=0$. \end{rem} Popular Young functions appearing in the literature, as cost functions in trans\-port-entropy inequalities, are the functions $\alpha_{p_1,p_2}$ defined by
+\begin{rem} It can be shown that if $\alpha\dvtx \R\to\R^+$ is an even convex function such that $\limsup_{x\to0}\frac{\alpha(x)}{x^2}=+\infty$, then the only probability measures that satisfy the transport inequality ${\mathbf{T}_\alpha}$ are Dirac masses; see, for example, \cite{GL07}, Proposition~2.
+This is the reason why, in our definition of Young functions, we impose that $\alpha'(0)=0$. \end{rem} Popular Young functions appearing in the literature, as cost functions in transport-entropy inequalities, are the functions $\alpha_{p_1,p_2}$, defined by (the case $p_1<2$ can be discarded according to the remark above).
+When $p_1=p_2=p$, we use the notation $\alpha_p$ instead of $\alpha_{p,p}.$